lkuenemann/lkuenemann/_posts/2020-08-26-flower-classification-on-kaggle.md

 2. Using transfer learning to quickly adapt a model
 3. Adding data augmentation to improve the results
 4. Further training our model with the fine-tuning post transfer learning
-5. Fine-tuning all the hyperparameters to unlock the best results
+5. Fine-tuning all the hyper-parameters to unlock the best results

 All of this combined and tuned a little allowed me to reach an accuracy over 0.93 on the validation dataset.
-This has been a nice introduction to Kaggle, and I would recommend it to anyone interested in learning about data science, machine learning, and image classifcation.
+This has been a nice introduction to Kaggle, and I would recommend it to anyone interested in learning about data science, machine learning, and image classification.

-Since I wanted this article to describe more of a general image classification workflow, I haven't aborded the subject of TPU acceleration, which this competition also introduces.
+Since I wanted this article to describe more of a general image classification workflow, I haven't touched the subject of TPU acceleration, which this competition also introduces.
 I am not very familiar with it yet, but it might become the topic of a future project.

 [notebook]: https://www.kaggle.com/luckuenemann/flower-classification-on-tpu